From the outset, I want you to know that we have an enemy, but he is a defeated foe...

 We are supposed to act like Him, say what He said and do what He did.

-Let me give a little overview of that.
 In Mark 1:14, Jesus came preaching the Kingdom of God.
 This is a literal kingdom or rulership, coming from the word Baseleia.
 It is a kingdom in which royalty rules.
 It is God’s way of doing things, which includes the making of laws and enforcing them.

 Some translations mix up heaven with the kingdom, but they are totally different to each other.
 Heaven is the place, but the kingdom is the realm in which the King rules, or, God’s way of doing things.